Bartek-Wieckowski/react-eshopper/README.md

 ## Is used in the project

--Context API
+- Context API
--useReducer, useEffect, useState
+- useReducer, useEffect, useState
--react-router-dom
+- react-router-dom
--grid/list view
+- grid/list view
--many options of filter products
+- many options of filter products
--own slider
+- own slider

 ## Available Scripts